cyverse/operation-sanity/readme.md

 ##To do:
 ### More urgent:
-- test ssh and stuff in check_featured.feature - paramiko (hard)
+- test ssh and stuff in check_featured.feature using paramiko (hard)

 ### Less urgent:
 - Test airport ui